 Mesopelagic fish are a major source of biomass in the oceans, and important prey for higher trophic predators, including seabirds (Gjøsaeter and Kawaguchi 1980; Harris et al. 2015; Paredes et al. 2014; Waap et al. 2017).
-Mesopelagic fish prey on gelatinous zooplankton, and they in turn are preyed on by larger fish, such as Redfish and the OSPAR listed Atlantic Bluefin Tuna and by squid, cetaceans, and seabirds (Granadeiro et al. 1998; Granadeiro et al. 2002; Waap et al. 2017).
-These small fish are particularly associated near fronts and eddies, such as those occurring within the MPA (Paredes et al. 2014).
+Mesopelagic fish prey on gelatinous zooplankton, and they in turn are preyed on by larger fish, such as Redfish and the OSPAR listed Atlantic Bluefin Tuna and by squid, cetaceans and seabirds (Granadeiro et al. 1998; Granadeiro et al. 2002; Waap et al. 2017).
+These small fish are particularly associated near fronts and eddies, such as those occurring within the [proposed] MPA (Paredes et al. 2014).
 Within the areas investigated by MARECO/ECOMAR, mesopelagic species such as the Goiter Blacksmelt (Bathylagus euryops) and Lanternfish (Myctophids) were found in the highest abundance at the Subpolar Front and the CGFZ and with a tendency to be distributed in the upper surface layers (Sweetman et al. 2013).

-Cephalopods are also potentially concentrated within the region of the Site.
+Cephalopods are also potentially concentrated within the region of the [proposed] MPA.
 Studies from the MARECO/ECOMAR programme indicating the highest diversity and abundance occurring south of the CGFZ (Vecchione et al. 2010).
 Abundant species included the oceanic cephalopod species Teuthowenia megalops, Gonatus streenstrupi, Grimpotheuthis discovery.
-The importance of cephalopods in the diet of some Atlantic seabirds is well documented, for example in Audubon's Shearwater, Puffinus Iherminieri baroli, Cory's Shearwater, Calonectris borealis, Manx Shearwater, Puffinus puffinus and Bulwer's Petrel Bulweria bulwerii (Den Hartog and Clarke 1996; Neves et al. 2012; Petry et al. 2008; Waap et al. 2017) other species such as Desertas Petrel, Pterodroma deserta and Atlantic Puffin Fratercula arctica are also known to prey on squid (Harris et al. 2015; Ramos et al. 2016).
+The importance of cephalopods in the diet of some Atlantic seabirds is well documented, for example in Audubon's Shearwater, Puffinus Iherminieri, Cory's Shearwater, Calonectris borealis, Manx Shearwater, Puffinus puffinus and Bulwer's Petrel Bulweria bulwerii (Den Hartog and Clarke 1996; Neves et al. 2012; Petry et al. 2008; Waap et al. 2017) other species such as Desertas Petrel, Pterodroma deserta and Atlantic Puffin Fratercula arctica are also known to prey on squid (Harris et al. 2015; Ramos et al. 2016).

-The broad region surrounding the MPA, including the CGFZ, the Mid-Atlantic Ridge, the Grand Banks and Labrador Current are known to be important foraging areas for apex predators, based on at-sea surveys, fishery records and tracking studies.
-For example, Northern Fulmars have been found to regularly commute from Orkney to forage on the mid-Atlantic ridge and in the Site (Edwards et al. 2013).
-Historical data and at-sea surveys have also consistently identified the region offshore of Newfoundland as high in seabird abundance and diversity (Bennison and Jessopp 2015; Boertmann and Mosbech 1998; Brooks 1934; Huettmann and Diamond 2006; Jespersen 1924; Jespersen 1930; McKittrick 1931; Priede et al. 2013; Sage 1968; Wynne-Edwards 1935).
+The broad region surrounding the [proposed] MPA, including the CGFZ, the Mid-Atlantic Ridge, the Grand Banks and Labrador Current are known to be important foraging areas for apex predators, based on at-sea surveys, fishery records and tracking studies.
+Historical data and at-sea surveys, although scarce in number, have consistently identified the region offshore of Newfoundland as high in seabird abundance and diversity (Bennison and Jessopp 2015; Boertmann and Mosbech 1998; Brooks 1934; Huettmann and Diamond 2006; Jespersen 1924; Jespersen 1930; McKittrick 1931; Priede et al. 2013; Sage 1968; Wynne-Edwards 1935).
 More recently, a research trip in 2006 (Boertmann 2014) found a dramatic and high density of seabirds beginning at 50° N in the area overlapping the proposed area.
-The ECOMAR surveys also found high seabird and cetacean abundance around transects over the Subpolar front and CGFZ (Priede et al. 2013) and information provided by researches engaged in this cruise during the OSPAR process of seeking views of other competent authorities and stakeholders also supports a high abundance of seabirds and cetaceans (Annexes Figures A8.4, A8.5, A8.16).
+The ECOMAR surveys also found high seabird and cetacean abundance around transects over the Subpolar front and CGFZ (Priede et al. 2013).

-Telemetry studies have demonstrated that the mid-Atlantic region where the Site is located is used as a foraging, migratory and staging area for at least 25 pelagic species, including seabirds, elasmobranchs (e.g.,

-Blue and Mako shark and the OSPAR listed Basking shark) and fish, and that an additional 17 pelagic species have been observed in the Site (Table 2; Annexes 6 & 8; Bogdanova et al. 2011; Dias et al. 2012c; Edwards et al. 2016; Egevang et al. 2010; Frederiksen et al. 2016; Frederiksen et al. 2012; Gilg et al. 2013; Hedd et al. 2012; Kopp et al. 2011; Queiroz et al. 2016; Sittler et al. 2011; Torres et al. 2015; Walli et al. 2009).
+Telemetry studies have demonstrated that the mid-Atlantic region where the [proposed] MPA is located is used as a foraging, migratory and staging area for at least 25 pelagic species, including seabirds, elasmobranchs (e.g. Blue and Mako shark and the OSPAR listed Basking shark) and fish, and that an additional 17 pelagic species have been observed in the area (Table 2; Annexes 6, 7 and 8; Bogdanova et al. 2011; Dias et al. 2012b; Edwards et al. 2016; Egevang et al. 2010; Frederiksen et al. 2016; Frederiksen et al. 2012; Gilg et al. 2013; Hedd et al. 2012; Kopp et al. 2011; Queiroz et al. 2016; Sittler et al. 2011; Torres et al. 2015; Walli et al. 2009).